aphp/edsnlp/docs/tutorials/multiple-texts.md

 ### Locally, using multiple parallel workers

+!!! warning "Caveat"

+    Since workers can produce their results in any order, the order of the rows in the resulting DataFrame may not be the same as the order of the input data.

 ```{ .python hl_lines="8" }
 # Read from a dataframe & use the omop converter
 docs = edsnlp.data.from_pandas(data, converter="omop")